 - Your phone number with best time to call (time and day)

 A staff member will inspect your NOD along with your affirmation and reply within 72 hours of receipt (not including weekends) on whether you qualify for this procedure.
-Then we can set up a brief 10-15 minute phone conversation to determine/negotiate the appropriate fee and answer any questions.
+Then we can answer any questions.